The conservative Camassa-Holm flow with step-like irregular initial data: Introduction

 for every Borel set $B\subseteq\R$, satisfying the asymptotic growth restrictions

 where $\dip$ is the positive Borel measure on $\R$ defined such that

 \end{definition}

-We note that condition~\eqref{eqnMdef-} in this definition requires strong decay of both, $u$ and $\dip$, at $-\infty$ (in particular, the condition on $u$ in~\eqref{eqnMdef-} is equivalent to the function $x\mapsto\E^{\nicefrac{-x}{2}}u(x)$ belonging to $H^1$ near $-\infty$), whereas condition~\eqref{eqnMdef+}\footnote{Upon making a simple change of variables and denoting $h(x) = (u+u')^2\circ \log(1/x)$, condition~\eqref{eqnMdef+} is obviously related to the boundedness of the classical Hardy operator $h\mapsto \frac{1}{x}\int_0^x h(s)ds$ (see~\cite{edev, muc} for example).} on the growth near $+\infty$ is rather mild and satisfied as soon as $u+u'$ is bounded and $\dip$ is a finite measure for example.
+We prefer to work with pairs $(u,\mu)$ and the unusual condition~\eqref{eqnmuac} instead of the simpler definable pairs $(u,\dip)$ since, for example, the measure $\mu$ is more natural when considering suitable notions of convergence; see Definition~\ref{def:topolD} and Section~\ref{secSpace} for details.
+Condition~\eqref{eqnMdef-} in this definition requires strong decay of both, the function $u$ and the measure $\dip$, at $-\infty$ (in particular, the condition on $u$ in~\eqref{eqnMdef-} is equivalent to the function $x\mapsto\E^{\nicefrac{-x}{2}}u(x)$ belonging to $H^1$ near $-\infty$), whereas condition~\eqref{eqnMdef+}\footnote{Upon making a simple change of variables and denoting $h(x) = (u+u')^2\circ \log(1/x)$, condition~\eqref{eqnMdef+} is obviously related to the boundedness of the classical Hardy operator $h\mapsto \frac{1}{x}\int_0^x h(s)ds$ (see~\cite{edev, muc} for example).} on the growth near $+\infty$ is rather mild and satisfied as soon as $u+u'$ is bounded and $\dip$ is a finite measure for example.
 In particular, these conditions allow initial data that is strongly decaying near $-\infty$ and eventually periodic/almost periodic near $+\infty$ or step-like profiles that are asymptotically constant near $+\infty$.
 Of course, the conditions at $-\infty$ and $+\infty$ could also be switched due to the symmetry

 of the two-component Camassa--Holm system.
 However, we are not able to allow nonzero asymptotics at both endpoints because the corresponding inverse spectral and scattering theory are not sufficiently well developed.\footnote{Let us mention that despite some similarities with the recent work of Grudsky and Rybkin~\cite{grry15,ry18} on the Korteweg--de Vries equation with step-like initial data, our results seem to be essentially different.
 On the other hand, the simplicity of the spectrum of the underlying Lax operator may indicate some parallels with the study of the Benjamin--Ono equation on the line~\cite{wu16,wu17,sau} (especially when one additionally assumes that $u-1\in H^1$ near $+\infty$) or with the cubic Szeg\H{o} equation on the torus~\cite{GG17, gpt}.
-However, in contrast to the Benjamin--Ono, the latter case admits a complete solution of the corresponding inverse spectral problem, see the forthcomming~\cite{ISTforCH}.}
+However, in contrast to the Benjamin--Ono, the latter case admits a complete solution of the corresponding inverse spectral problem, see the forthcoming~\cite{ISPforCH}.}